Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.fees.borrowingrate.md

 By default, the fee is calculated at the time of the latest block.
 This can be overridden using the `when` parameter.

-To calculate the borrowing fee in LUSD, multiply the borrowed LUSD amount by the borrowing rate.
+To calculate the borrowing fee in DebtToken, multiply the borrowed DebtToken amount by the borrowing rate.

 ## Example